mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 275 - Missing Test Wrong Path/readme.md

      // Firing at the same spot

      // THIS LINE IS IMPORTANT
-     cnsole.assert(false,
+     console.assert(false,
-        'An exception should have been thrown' .
+        'An exception should have been thrown' +
         ' for firing at the same position.');
      // THIS LINE IS IMPORTANT